jakoch/awesome-composer/README.md

 ## Composer Repositories

 ### Private Packagist
-- [Private Packagist Cloud](https://packagist.com) - A Composer Repository as a Service for private packages and to mirror packages from other repositories
+- [Private Packagist Cloud](https://packagist.com) - A Composer Repository as a Service for private packages and to mirror packages from other repositories.
-- [Private Packagist Enterprise](https://packagist.com) - On-premise self-hosted version of Private Packagist
+- [Private Packagist Enterprise](https://packagist.com) - On-premise self-hosted version of Private Packagist.
+- [Private Packagist API Client](https://github.com/packagist/private-packagist-api-client) - A PHP client for the Private Packagist API.
+The client handles authentication, signature generation and access to all endpoints.

 ### Satis